Killing Jesus (2017 film)

-Killing Jesus (Matar a Jesús) is a 2017 Colombian drama film directed by Laura Mora.
+Killing Jesus (Matar a Jesús) is a 2017 Colombian-Argentine crime thriller drama film written and directed by Laura Mora.

 Plot

 The film tells the story of a photographer whose father is killed by an assassin, whom she later gets to know.
 The story is based on the biography of Laura Mora whose father was killed in Medellín.
 Both leading roles are played by amateur actors.